Skip to content

 Step 4 - Engage Your Team and Review Training

-The TExT visit is a good time to refresh staff knowledge.
+The LEV thorough examination (TExT) visit is a good time to refresh staff knowledge.
 HSE recommends:

 • Reviewing the user checklist for daily/weekly checks